chigozieorunta/wp-page-assembler/README.md

 ```

 ### Usage
 Once installed, log into your WordPress admin dashboard and head over to the **Widgets** section of your Widgetify theme.
 You should see all the available widgets for your usage.
-The following are a list of the standard widgetify widgets available for your use and their functions:
+The following are a list of the standard widgetify widgets available for your use and their functions (to see more on specific use case, refer to documentation):
 <ul>
   <li>
     <strong>Widgetify Banner</strong><br/>